Akyy03/DoctorsAppointments/README.md

 # Doctors Appointments

-Entry-Level Java Tool perfect for a medical office
+The perfect entry-level Java Tool for a medical office!

 Features:
 - Adding new custom doctors, patients (and appointments);
 - Editing existing doctors, patients (and appointments);